jbhearne/jamesbin/README.md

 ### API Endpoints

 Basic API user endpoints for displaying products, adding them to a cart and checking out.
-Additional endpoints for admin editting users, products, vendors and ordrs.
+Additional endpoints for admin editing users, products, vendors and orders.

 ### Authorization and Authentication